crpurcell/friendlyVRI/docs/README.md

 ## Usage

-Start the application by executing ```python vriTk.py``` from the command line.
+Start the application by executing ```python vriTk.py``` on the command line from within the ```friendlyVRI/``` directory.
 The interface is (hopefully) very intuitive and is split into a control window and a plotting window.
 The plotting window can be maximised and buttons at the lower-right enable jumping quickly between the two windows.
 The control window allows you to:

 * Plot the layout of the antennas in an array configuration for a particular telescope.